laffed/west-pad/README.md

 | multiplicand | number | no; default = 1 | the number of times parameter `p` will be padded
 | p | string | no; default = " " | the string that will pad target string `s` `multiplicand` times

-## Troubleshooting

-***Padding is being added in the wrong direction?**

-Step 1.
-Try turning your computer/device in a different direction.
-Step 2.
-Profit